ovh/docs/pages/cloud/private-cloud/ajout_de_bloc_ip/guide.en-gb.md

 ### Order an IP block.

 To order an IP block for your **Hosted Private Cloud**, go to the OVHcloud Control Panel.
-In the `Bare Metal Cloud` section, click on the `IP` section in the left-hand column, then click `Order additional IP addresses`{.action}.
+In the `Hosted Private Cloud` section, click on the `IP` section in the left-hand column, then click `Order additional IP addresses`{.action}.
 Then select your **Hosted Private Cloud** in the dropdown menu before moving on to the next step.

 You will need to fill in several fields in order to create your IP block.